ajaypatel12x/trial-project/README.md

 # trial-project
-This is my first trial GitHub project.
+This is a just trial GitHub project.